 When the Switch is booted up (when the Switch is first powered on), the Cable Diagnostic function is initialized and run.
-The Cable Diagnostic function will detect three common faults in an Ethernet cable connecting the Switch to a remote network device: an open circuit (a lack of continuity between the pins at each end of the Ethernet cable or a disconnected cable), a short circuit (two or more conductors short-circuited), and improper termination (a termination resistance greater than the specified 100 ohms).
+The Cable Diagnostic function will detect two common faults in an Ethernet cable connecting the Switch to a remote network device: an open circuit (a lack of continuity between the pins at each end of the Ethernet cable or a disconnected cable), and a short circuit (two or more conductors short-circuited).
 Any of these common cable faults will be detected by the Cable Diagnostic function and the LEDs will display the results of the Cable Diagnostic function as follows:

-Open, Short, or Improper Termination - Speed LED: Amber - Link/Act LED: Off
+Open, or Short - Speed LED: Amber - Link/Act LED: Off